Plan your trip | Discover Scotland

 Raven Sinclaire

-Raven is the mother of three grown children and two stepsons and is heavily involved as a volunteer for FurEver Friends Cat Rescue.
-She lives in Western North Carolina with her husband, Steve, and their five kitties and a rotating door of foster cats.
+Raven is the mother of three grown children and two stepsons and is a volunteer for FurEver Friends Cat Rescue.
+She lives in Western North Carolina with her husband, Steve, and their seven kitties and a rotating door of foster cats.
 She is currently working on her Master's in Scottish History at the University of Dundee.

 James Barrowman